Agile-IoT/agile-security/README.md

 # Installing

-## with PAM (pam branch)
+## with PAM

 libpam0g-dev is a library required to perform PAM authentication, i.e. native linux authentication.
 This allows users to provide usernames and passwords to authenticate themselves with the underlying operating system.
-Therefore, we keep a branch called pam in which the npm install will install the node js library (but not the OS library).
+Since we don't want to force everyone to run this on Linux... by default IDM doesn't install pam authentication.

 To use PAM you need to install libpam0g-dev in your linux OS.
 For instance, in debian or ubuntu you can do:

 ```
 sudo apt-get install libpam0g-dev
 ```

+Afterwards you can install IDM with PAM by typing (if you need to revert the changes to recover the original package json just do git checkout :) ):

 ```
+mv package-pam.json package.json
 npm install
 ```